-STATE STEWARD STATUS
+STATE DATA STEWARDS AND STATUS

 Use the visualization below to explore for state stewards: Completeness is the estimate of the degree to which all fee protected areas are inventoried for the state, plus qualitative consideration for overall accuracy (alignment, attribute completion) of the data.
 Estimates of easement inventory completion are available from the National Conservation Easement Database.
 Last Update is the most recent year a state’s data was updated into PAD-US (not all states can be updated every year, some may be in forthcoming PAD-US releases).
 Capacity is a qualitative indication of the programmatic robustness of the State Steward (consistency, budget, commitment, etc.).